Brian Tamaki's speech at Waitangi

 • Waitangi Treaty Grounds country's first National Historic Landmark

-Seats filled fast on the paepae and the crowd included Army officers and ministers of different faiths.
+Seats filled fast on the paepae and the crowd of about 1500 included Army officers and ministers of different faiths.

 Destiny followers, mostly in black "raising fathers to save lives" T-shirts, ringed the crowd.
 Women wore T-shirts saying "legacy sisterhood empowerment".